 Chi entra papa, esce cardinale (who enters the conclave as the most likely pope, comes out as a cardinal) is the popular Roman say meaning that in the end the Holy Spirit guides the cardinals in their decisions and all guesses turn wrong.

-The coat of arms of the reigning pope (John Paul II) in the Vatican Gardens seen from St. Peter's dome in 2001
+The coat of arms of the reigning pope (John Paul II) seen from the dome of S. Pietro in 2001

-While the cardinals are busy casting their ballots, the Main Gardener of the Vatican carefully reviews their coats of arms to be prepared to modify the flower-bed behind St. Peter's (and visible from the dome) where a new green coat of arms will soon replace that of the deceased pope.
+While the cardinals are busy casting their ballots, the Chief Gardener of the Vatican carefully reviews their coats of arms to be prepared to modify the flower-bed behind S. Pietro (and visible from the dome) where a new green coat of arms will soon replace that of the deceased pope.

 The New Pope

 Fumata nera (black smoke signal) is ordinarily used in Italian to mean a negative decision.
 The sentence derives from the traditional way the cardinals let the outside world know that a ballot did not lead to the election of the new pope.
 By converse fumata bianca (white smoke signal) means a positive decision.
-The ballot-papers after being opened and counted are burnt with such additives to make the smoke black or white and those waiting in St. Peter's square learn from its colour whether they will soon see the new pope or not.
+The ballot-papers after being opened and counted are burnt with such additives to make the smoke black or white and those waiting in Piazza S. Pietro learn from its colour whether they will soon see the new pope or not.

-Nuntio vobis magnum gaudium (I announce you a great joy) with these words the senior cardinal announces the new pope and he adds the name of the elected cardinal and his new name.
+Nuntio vobis magnum gaudium (I announce you a great joy) with these words the most senior cardinal announces the new pope and he says the name of the elected cardinal and his new name.

-In the past the appearance of the new pope was marked by great pomp which was greatly reduced by Pope John XXIII to the dismay of the so called "Black nobility", the Roman nobility of papal appointment, whose members did not accept the 1870 annexation of Rome and thus put on their palaces and dresses (black) mourning marks.
+In the past the appearances of the popes at ceremonies were marked by great pomp which was greatly reduced by Pope John XXIII and Pope Paul VI to the dismay of the so called "Black nobility", the Roman nobility of papal appointment, whose members did not accept the 1870 annexation of Rome and thus put on their palaces and dresses (black) mourning marks.
 They had several roles in the papal ceremonies, in particular they were very proud of bearing the papal chair.

-A shop selling ecclesiastical outfits and a very special one
+(left) A shop selling ecclesiastical outfits; (centre/right) a more exclusive one

 The area near S. Maria sopra Minerva is known for the many shops selling suits for the clergy and objects for religious ceremonies.
 The shop window of Sartoria (tailor's) Gammarelli however does not display suits for priests and abbots, friars and nuns, but just a white zucchetto, the white skull-cap reserved to the pope.
 Gammarelli provides the papal outfit for the first appearance of the new pope.
 It is prepared in three sizes and it is adjusted at the last minute by a few pins.

 The most important ceremony marking the election of the new pope was the procession which accompanied him from the Vatican to S. Giovanni in Laterano, the ancient site of the Papal see.
-The procession was called possessio as the pope by crossing the whole city took possession of Rome.
+The procession was called possessio as the pope by crossing the whole city took possession of Rome and became its Bishop.

 1724 print by Bernard Picart (1673-1733) showing Pope Benedict XIII's "possessio"